Invoke one Microservices from another - PART 1: Container Images

 remove all test scope dependencies

-we remove tests because, since we are going to introduce service to service invocation, they wouldn’t be much useful anymore |
+| Note | we remove tests because, since we are going to introduce service to service invocation, they wouldn’t be much useful anymore |

 pom.xml

-Update the artifactId to <artifactId>simple-microservice-client</artifactId>
+Update the artifactId to <artifactId>simple-microservice-client</artifactId>;

-Add the following to dependencyManagement
+Add the following to dependencyManagement:

 <dependency>